 - Local Google Fonts: Enable – Fetching Google Fonts from the external server will result in additional HTTP requests and can affect performance.
 Enable this feature to host all the Google Fonts you use inside your server or a CDN.
 This way, you can reduce the server load.

-- CDN URL: Optional – If you use a CDN for your website and the fonts serve through the CDN, enter the URL here.
+- CDN URL: Optional – If you use a CDN for your website and the fonts are served through the CDN, enter the URL here.
 This is an optional setting.
 If you do not have a dedicated CDN path, leave this setting empty.

 - Clear Local Fonts: Optional – This option removes all the existing fonts and stylesheets from your local server.
 You do not need to use this feature often.
 When there are any issues with the fonts or stylesheets, I recommend clearing the local fonts.

-- CDN rewrites: Enable – If you use a CDN on your website, enable this option.
+- Enable CDN Rewrite: Depends – If you use a CDN on your website, enable this option.
+It also works out of the box with Bunny CDN, Cloudflare Enterprise, or Cloudflare APO; you only need to configure it.

 - CDN URL: Enter the URL – In this space, enter the URL of the CDN.